aristanetworks/anta/docs/usage-inventory-catalog.md

 anta.tests.software:
   - verify_eos_version:
 ```

-!!! information
-    With this approach, it means you can load your own tests collection as described in the next section.

 It will load the test `verify_eos_version` located in `anta.tests.software`.
 But since this function has parameters, we will create a catalog with the following structure: